pyodor/FlurryApi/README.rst

 =================================================

-``FlurryApi`` is a CakePHP plugin that wraps the Flurry Analytics API, it allows you to plug directly the plugin and start anylayzing your app metrics and a visually stunning UI.
+``FlurryApi`` is a CakePHP plugin that wraps the Flurry Analytics API, it allows you to plug directly the plugin and start anylayzing your app metrics in a visually stunning UI.

 Features
 ------------------